All About Transformers

 Most desktop computers have the selector switch, while most laptop computers adjust voltage automatically.

-All these items are very convenient for traveling, but remember to stock up on the correct plugs that fit the wall sockets in other countries.
+All these items are very helpful when traveling, but remember to stock up on the correct plugs that fit the wall sockets in other countries.
 For most of Europe and Israel, you will need plugs with 2 rounded pins, for other regions you may need 3 round pins.
 (In the U.S. and Canada, the plugs have 2 flat pins).

 We carry Seven Star transformers, a good quality value brand, as well as Todd Systems, a premium brand.
 These are simply the best transformers on the market.

-For large appliances whose nameplate shows both ” running amps” and ” starting amps,” use the running amps to figure the wattage (VA) and, therefore, the transformer capacity needed.
-It is generally less costly (but less convenient) to use one larger transformer for several loads than to have one transformer for each.
-However, transformers intended for use with a permanently placed, frequently run load, such as a refrigerator, washing machine, etc., should be left attached and used for that load only.
+It is generally less costly (but less convenient) to use one larger transformer for several appliances, rather than using a separate transformer for each.
+However, transformers intended for use with a permanently placed, frequently run load, such as a refrigerator, washing machine, etc., should be left attached and used for that appliance only.